Glen Parva: Amenities

 On the local park there are several facilities including recreational equipment, an astroturf pitch with a football goal and basketball hoop, a library and a recently extended and modernised memorial hall.
 The hall can now host parties, wedding receptions and other events with its improved facilities.
-There is also a Scout hut located around the back of the hall which is home to the local 62nd Leicester Scout group.
+There is a Scout hut located around the back of the hall which is home to the local 62nd Leicester Scout group.

-The village has two nurseries and Glen Hill Primary School, which was once split into two campuses: One based at Cork Lane and the other on Featherby Drive, but it was decided that they would be combined on the Featherby site, and Cork Lane's was sold off for housing development.
+The village has two nurseries and Glen Hill Primary School, which was once split into two campuses: One based at Cork Lane and the other on Featherby Drive.
+It was decided that they would be combined on the Featherby site, and Cork Lane's was sold off for housing development.

 The village has a young offenders' institute, HMYOI Glen Parva.
-Although this falls within the boundaries of Glen Parva in Blaby district it is separated from the main village by the Birmingham to Peterborough Railway Line and can only be accessed from Tigers Road South Wigston in the borough of Oadby and Wigston.
+Although this falls within the boundaries of Glen Parva in Blaby district it is separated from the main village by the Birmingham to Peterborough Railway Line.
+It can only be accessed from Tigers Road South Wigston in the borough of Oadby and Wigston.
 The Knightsbridge Road estate was built as accommodation for the prison officers working at HMYOI Glen Parva.
 It now has nothing to do with the young offenders' institute and the houses are all privately owned.

 There is still a footbridge over the railway which can be accessed via an overgrown footpath behind the houses at the end of Knightsbridge Road.
 This bridge was used to access the young offenders institute from the estate but it is no longer in use and has a locked security gate halfway across preventing access to the prison's perimeter fence.

-Eyres Monsell Contains two primary schools (Eyres Monsell Primary School) and (Rollsten Primary School).
-The pork pie library was once a part of the old Eyres Monsell ward but it is now a part of the saffron ward in the city of Leicester along with saffron road and all the roads leading down to Wigston Magna.
+Eyres Monsell Contains two primary schools, Eyres Monsell Primary School and Rollsten Primary School.
+The pork pie library was once a part of the old Eyres Monsell ward.
+It is now a part of the saffron ward in the city of Leicester, along with saffron road and all the roads leading down to Wigston Magna.

 Landmarks

 The Grand Union Canal and the River Sence both pass to the south of the village.
 To the west is the River Soar.
 The Great Central Railway used to pass through Glen Parva.
-The route has now been made into a paved Shared path, being part of the National Cycle Network - route 6 which leads directly into Leicester's city centre, which is popular for walking and cycling and is also used by horse riders.
+The route has now been made into a paved Shared path, being part of the National Cycle Network - route 6 which leads directly into Leicester's city centre, which is popular for walking and cycling and is used by horse riders.

 Glen Parva Local Nature Reserve is east of the village.